DarianNwankwo/Mean-Field-Bayesian-Optimization/README.md

 I need to investigate why, when I provided tolerances on the conditions for convergence, the optimizer continues to seek gains.

+<b>On Setting the Basis Functions and Kernel for the Hybrid Model</b>
+We employ a constructor that preallocates our linear systems, however, we need to specify our kernel and polynomial basis functions after this.
+Setting the kernel assumes the covariates and observations are already known, whereas setting the polynomial basis functions does not.
+This may produce an error if not careful.

+## Experimental Setup
+The script will run evaluate a batch of test functions at a time.
+Now, we need to consider how we'll setup the remaining loops: trials, bo iterations, each surrogate model, and various acquisition functions.